MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 Extent tags can be used to efficiently describe properties that are common to all of the data in the extent.
-For example, you could add an extent tag during ingestion, that indicates the source of the data being ingested, and use that tag later.
+For example, you could add an extent tag during ingestion, that indicates the source of the ingested data, and use that tag later.
 Since the extents describe data, when two or more merge, their associated tags also merge.
 The resulting extent's tags will be the union of all the tags of those merged extents.

 Kusto assigns a special meaning to all extent tags whose value has the